 Things are slower for you.

 Yes, it’s still a secret this is the best time to hire!
 According to a Manpower Group survey, 80% of employers aren’t hiring in December which means you can take advantage of this time when the market for candidates is less competitive.
-With less company’s hiring and more candidates looking your business will stand out, receive more recognition, and more applicants.
+With fewer companies hiring and more candidates actively looking for new opportunities, your business will have a distinct advantage.
+By starting the hiring process now, you can ensure that your job opening stands out, receives more recognition, and attracts a larger pool of applicants.

 Time to train.